 Nike factory outlets in Singapore

-Probably the most sought-after factory outlet store in Singapore, Nike has not 1 but 3 Factory Stores here where you can get swoosh-emblazoned sporting goods at a cheaper price.
-The best outlet is the gigantic Nike factory outlet store hidden in the basement of West Coast Plaza but the one at Changi City Point is a good size as well, occupying a respectable 4 units.
+Probably the most sought-after factory outlet store in Singapore, Nike has 2 Factory Stores here at Changi City Point and IMM where you can get swoosh-emblazoned sporting goods at a cheaper price.

 - Changi City Point #02-31/34